 A popular series, the E&E texts are one of several study aid series included in the Aspen Learning Library.
 They describe doctrine and add hypotheticals and questions to check your understanding.

 Emanuel Law Outlines (Aspen Learning Library), Gilbert Law Summaries (West) and Black Letter Outlines (West) are topic-specific outlines suitable for use when preparing for exams.
 They can also aid you in your own outlining for class.
-Most outlines are "keyed" to particular casebooks and provide an introductory table which cross references casebook pages to the relevant outline section.
+Many outlines are "keyed" to particular casebooks and provide a table correlating casebook pages to the relevant outline section.
 Quimbee also offers many topic outlines.

-Siegel’s .
-Available only in print at the Reserve Desk.
-Questions and answers – essay and multiple choice.
+The Siegel’s series is available only in print in the Reserve Collection, and offers essay and multiple choice questions and answers.